cakegod/Loreleaf/README.md

-# LoreLeaf
+# Loreleaf

-A very early WIP cross-browser extension to collect and recall characters context and their context.
+A very early WIP cross-browser extension to collect and recall characters and their context.

 ## Features